 Language documentation with an AI helper Collaboration with Antonis Anatasopoulos and Geraldine Walther (GMU).
 Sponsored by NSF.

-Differentiable, probabilistic programming with recursive structured models.
-Collaboration with Chung-chieh Shan (IU).
+Differentiable, probabilistic programming with recursive structured models Collaboration with Chung-chieh Shan (IU).
 Sponsored by NSF.

 NLP on medieval texts Analysis of Latin texts and language modeling for OCR of Latin manuscsripts.
 Collaborations with Walter Scheirer and Hildegund Müller.
 Sponsored by Notre Dame FRSP.